Trial date set for woman accused in 2022 death of Johnstown toddler

-The toddler was found unresponsive on April 1 by medical crews who were dispatched to a residence on Grove Avenue in the Moxham section of Johnstown.
-She was taken to Conemaugh Memorial Medical Center, where she died in the emergency room.

-According to Cambria County Coroner Jeffrey Lees, Lewis-Rice’s death was ruled a homicide four days later after an autopsy showed she died from massive blood loss due to multiple blunt force trauma.
+The toddler was found unresponsive by medical crews who were dispatched to a residence on Grove Avenue in the Moxham section of Johnstown.
+She died in the emergency room at Conemaugh Memorial Medical Center.
+An autopsy allegedly showed that Lewis-Rice died from massive blood loss due to multiple blunt-force trauma.

 Commented